icons8/lunacy-docs/docs/autolayout.md

 - How changes in individual elements affect the overall auto layout.
 - The absolute position feature and how it excludes elements from auto layouts while keeping them in the frame.
 - Constraint options and how they influence the behavior of elements in an auto layout.
-- Resetting component overrides in an auto layout.
+- Adding and resetting component overrides in an auto layout.

 ### [Resizing auto layout elements](#changing-auto-layout-elements)